How Adele’s net worth was built

 Adele’s follow-up album, “21,” sold over 350,000 copies during the first week after its release in 2011.
 It also produced two Top 5 singles and Top 5 albums in the same week, putting Adele in the ranks of The Beatles and 50 Cent.
 That same year, Adele took home six Grammys.
 In November 2015, she released her third studio album, “25.”

 Adele built her net worth solely through her music.
 She does not endorse any products, as she believes it undermines her artistic integrity.
-She has a net worth of $125 million, according to Celebrity Net Worth.
+She had a net worth as of May 2017 of $135 million, according to TheRichest.

 You can use this net worth calculator to see your net worth.

 - Born: 1988

 - Birthplace: London

 In February 2016, Adele embarked on the Adele Live 2016/2017 tour — her first since 2011, with shows across Europe, North America and Oceania.
 The month before starting the tour, she appeared in “Carpool Karaoke” with James Corden, creating the biggest viral video on YouTube for the year.

 Adele opened the February 2017 Grammy Awards show by singing her hit, “Hello,” and she was the night’s biggest winner.